johnnybluhm/encrypted-client-server-python/README.md

 - Passwords are hashed using SHA256

 - Networking was written by professor, but all the encryption was written by me.
 I modified some of the networking as well.
-This was a project assignment for a intro to security course
+This was a project assignment for an intro to security course